Pisaru/romai/README.md

 ## Usage

-Prepare videos in your working directory (or mount Google Drive).
+Prepare videos in your working directory or mount Google Drive.

 Run (example):